Synchronization of strongly connected partial DFAs and prefix codes: Introduction

 \section{Introduction}

-Synchronization is a concept in various domains of computer science which consists in regaining control over a system by applying (or observing) a specific set of input instructions.
+Synchronization is an important concept in various domains of computer science that consists in regaining control over a system by applying (or observing) a specific set of input instructions.
 These instructions are usually required to lead the system to a fixed state no matter in which state it was at the beginning.
-This idea has been studied for automata (deterministic \cite{Cerny1964,Volkov2008Survey}, non-deterministic \cite{Imreh1999}, unambiguous \cite{Beal2008}, weighted and timed \cite{Doyen2014WeightedTimedAutomata}, partially observable \cite{Larsen2014}, register \cite{Babari2016}, nested word \cite{Chistikov2019}), parts orienting in manufacturing \cite{Ep1990,Na1986}, testing of reactive systems \cite{Sandberg2005Survey}, variable length codes \cite{BPR2010CodesAndAutomata}, and Markov Decision Processes~\cite{Doyen2014,Doyen2019}.
+This idea has been studied for automata (deterministic \cite{Cerny1964,Volkov2022Survey}, nondeterministic \cite{Imreh1999}, unambiguous \cite{Beal2008}, weighted and timed \cite{Doyen2014WeightedTimedAutomata}, partially observable~\cite{Larsen2014}, register \cite{Babari2016}, nested word~\cite{Chistikov2019}), parts orienting in manufacturing~\cite{Ep1990,Na1986}, testing of reactive systems~\cite{Sandberg2005Survey}, variable length codes~\cite{BPR2010CodesAndAutomata}, and Markov Decision Processes~\cite{Doyen2014,Doyen2019}.

 In this paper, we study the synchronization of partial DFAs, which are a generalization of complete DFAs and a special case of unambiguous NFAs.
 We are motivated by applications of this model and its connections with others, as well as the need for new techniques applied to partial DFAs.
 The problems for strongly connected partial DFAs are a motivation for further development and generalization of the methods applied for complete DFAs, since, as we show, these models are closely related.
-We also hope that our methods will serve as a step toward studying a wider class of strongly connected unambiguous NFAs.
+We also hope that our methods will serve as a step toward studying a wider class of strongly connected unambiguous~NFAs.